jorisroovers/gitlint/docs/index.md

     lint a large set of commits.
 Always use ```--commits``` if you can to avoid this performance penalty.

-## Merge, fixup and squash commits ##
+# Merge, fixup and squash commits ##
-_Introduced in gitlint v0.7.0 (merge commits), gitlint v0.9.0 (fixup, squash) and gitlint v0.13.0 (revert)_
+_Introduced in gitlint v0.7.0 (merge), v0.9.0 (fixup, squash) and v0.13.0 (revert)_

 **Gitlint ignores merge, revert, fixup and squash commits by default.**

 For merge and revert commits, the rationale for ignoring them is that most users keep git's default messages for these commits (i.e *Merge/Revert "[original commit message]"*).
 Often times these commit messages are also auto-generated through tools like github.
-However, these default/auto-generated commit messages tend to cause gitlint violations.
+These default/auto-generated commit messages tend to cause gitlint violations.
 For example, a common case is that *"Merge:"* being auto-prepended triggers a [title-max-length](rules.md#t1-title-max-length) violation.
 Most users don't want this, so we disable linting on Merge and Revert commits by default.